Conditional Generative Models for Simulation of EMG During Naturalistic Movements: Results

-BioMime was trained using a set of MUAP emissions from the simulator, with each waveform labelled with the specific conditions used to generate it.
-A held-out test set of emissions was used to validate the model, which was done by taking a MUAP emission from the numerical simulator and using BioMime to transform the emission conditioned on another set of parameters.
-The output of BioMime was then compared to the equivalent emission from the simulator.
-BioMime was able to consistently and accurately transform MUAPs based on the specified conditions, generating waveforms which were extremely similar in shape to the simulation equivalent (Fig. \ref{fig:fig3}b).
-The mean normalised root mean square error (nRMSE) across all samples was $1.8\%$ when evaluated on the held-out test set and there was equal performance across all six of the specified conditions (Fig. \ref{fig:fig3}c).
+BioMime was able to consistently and accurately transform MUAP templates based on the specified system conditions and generate samples that were extremely similar in shape to the equivalent of the numerical outputs (Fig \ref{fig:accurate}).
+Only slight deviations at the amplitudes and end-fibre effects appeared in a few electrode channels.
+The mean nRMSE between all samples and their FEM equivalents was 1.8\% (std 1.0\%) when evaluated on the held-out validation set.
+There was relatively equal performance across all six of the specified system conditions.

-An interesting result of conditioning the decoder is that the encoder outputs tended to lose the information about the specified conditions, analogous to semi-supervised disentanglement methods \cite{gyawali2019semi, wang2021self}.
-We investigated this effect with an informativeness metric \cite{eastwood2018framework}, using a non-linear regressor to inversely predict the specified conditions used to generate an emission from the encoded waveform.
-The latent features held very little information about the specified conditions, with a median informativeness score slightly above chance at $35.9\%$.
-We speculate that the disentangling of the generative effects of the specified conditions from those that were unspecified, i.e. not explicitly included during training, improves the predictability of the model response to changes in the specified conditions by reducing the burden on the decoder.